Home » Garden » 5 Late Summer Garden Flowers That Bloom Into Fall

 Joe Pye Weed is also a butterfly magnet, so if you want to see more pollinators in the garden, you’ve got to grow it.

-And if you leave those seed heads up in winter, the snow looks amazing on them!
+And if you leave those seed heads up in winter, the snow looks so pretty on them

 close up of Joe Pye Weed